-“Parents should be speaking with their children about ways to stay safe while trick-or-treating,” explains Seton Harker Heights’ Trauma Program Manager Joy Custer.
+“Parents should be speaking with their children about ways to stay safe while trick-or-treating,” explains Joy Custer, program manager of Seton Harker Heights’ Trauma Program..

-Custer outlines important Halloween safety tips to keep in mind this spooky season.
+Custer outlines the following important Halloween safety tips to keep in mind this spooky season.

-- Kids should carry a cell phone and parents should go over how to call 911 if they are lost or have an emergency.
+> Kids should carry a cell phone.
+Parents: Instruct your children when to call 911 if they are lost or have an emergency.

 If you or someone you know is experiencing a life-threatening emergency, call 911.